kyletimmermans/wicked/README.md

 3. Download the [Chrome Webdriver](https://chromedriver.chromium.org/downloads "Chrome Webdriver") for your current version of Chrome (check by visiting chrome://version in your browser) and for your respective system (Windows, MacOSX, Linux) and place it in the same folder / directory as _Wicked.py_
 4. Finally, run with admin/root permissions: **sudo python3 Wicked.py**
-5. Input your username and password for Instagram, and wait a few minutes for it to print to the console.
+5. Input your username and password for Instagram (MFA code too, if enabled), and wait a few minutes for it to print to the console.
 Run time is dependant on how many people you follow / follow you

 _Note:_